WeblateOrg/weblate/docs/admin/install/steps/install-python.rst

         # pkgconfig is needed to install borgbackup 1.2
         pip3 install pkgconfig
+        # mysqlclient is needed if you want use mysql/mariadb
+        pip3 install mysqlclient
         # Install Weblate with all optional dependencies
         pip3 install "Weblate[all]"